donmccurdy/glTF-Transform/docs/INDEX.md

 }
 ```

 To learn how glTF-Transform works, and the architecture of the scripting API, start with [Concepts](/concepts.html).
-To try out the scripting API on a scene without installing anything, visit [gltf.report/](https://gltf.report/), load a glTF model, and open the *Script* tab.
+To try out the scripting API without installing anything, visit [gltf.report/](https://gltf.report/), load a glTF model, and open the *Script* tab.

 ## Command-line API